 Stop the excuses.

-This is the time that is do or die, and this is the chance for personal growth that happens after you’ve reached rock bottom.
+This is a time of is do or die, and this is the chance for personal growth that happens after you’ve reached rock bottom.
 It’s true what they say about the only way is up once you’re down so low.
 The only thing that will keep you down or rise you up is you.

 From there I could look around see exactly what I had done.
 I was on my hands in knees in the field of sorrows looking down at my reflection in a murky puddle.
 My image was unrecognizable.
 The only way out of this sad and miserable place created by a self-made shit-storm was to stand up.
 Pull myself out.”